Kincsem: Breeding record

 Vadász- és Versenylap once wrote that Kincsem alone was never sick and never hurt.
 Her offspring were not always so fortunate.

 Kincsem was barren when covered by Verneuil in 1880.
 In 1881, she was again covered by Verneuil but was reported barren, so was subsequently covered by Buccaneer, which was successful.
 Kincsem produced her first foal on 1 January 1882 at five in the afternoon at the train station in Buda – Kincsem had been travelling to Kisber in anticipation of her next breeding session during her "foal heat".
 The filly was named Budagyöngye – Pearl of Buda.
 She was a promising two-year-old with three victories and three seconds, but was injured in the spring of her three-year-old campaign before the classic season.
 After three bad runs, she finished third in Austrian Derby at odds of 40–1, then was 2nd in the Union Rennen.
 The highlight of her career came with a victory in the Deutsches Derby.
 Before the Grosser Preis von Baden, she was injured again and went to stud.
-She produced two classic winning fillies, Viglány and Disco, and become a highly influential broodmare.
+She produced two classic winning fillies, Viglány and Dicso, and become a highly influential broodmare.
 From her branch of Kincsem's female family among others become 28 classic winners in 11 European countries, including Calandria (French St Leger), Oberon (Derby Italiano), Polygamy (Epsom Oaks) and Camelot (2000 Guineas, Epsom Derby, Irish Derby).

 Olyan Nincs raced from age two to four.
 In the spring of her three-year-old campaign, she developed a cough, but recovered by the fall to win five races, including the Hungarian St Leger.
 She also become a highly influential broodmare.
 From her branch of Kincsem's female family came 33 classic winners in 8 European countries, including Falada (German Oaks), Wolke (German Oaks and Derby), Wauthi (German 2000 Guineas and St Leger), Wahnfried and Wicht (both German St Leger), Walesiana and Well Proved (both German 1000 Guineas), Widschi (German 2000 Guineas) and most recently German Derby winners Windstoss and Weltstar.